edbullen/DockerSpark245/README.md

 ```

 #### End a PySpark Session ####
-**Important**: To make sure the memory resources of a Jupyter Notebook session are freed up, always stop the Spark session when finished in the notebook, as follows:
+**Note**: To make sure the memory resources of a Jupyter Notebook session are freed up, always stop the Spark session when finished in the notebook, as follows:
 ```
 spark.stop()
 ```

-#### Download Sample Data ####

-Sample data for the notebooks can be downloaded by running the `data_download.ipynb` notebook.

 # Submit PySpark Jobs to the Spark Master #